 May 26, 1948: Several items.
 Mike Molony repeated the studio-created story that Judy wanted to be a lawyer before finding success as a singer.
-It’s odd to see this story from the 1930s still making the rounds.
-Sheilah Graham mentioned Judy’s weight loss in her column and how pretty baby Liza was.
+It’s odd to see this story from the 1930s still making the rounds in the late 1940s.
+Sheilah Graham mentioned Judy’s weight loss in her column and how pretty baby Liza Minnelli was.
 The PIrate was playing around the country with Easter Parade coming soon.
 MGM trade ad promoting their latest films including The Pirate and Easter Parade.

 May 26, 1949: Judy’s recent departure from Annie Get Your Gun, the details surrounding that event, and her trip to Peter Bent Brigham Hospital in Boston for rest were in the columns and syndicated news releases.
 Of interest is the statement by Judy’s manager, Carlton Alsop, regarding her trip to Boston, “I hope this will settle forever those stories about Judy seeking psychiatric treatment.
 She is going to a doctor.
 Anybody has the right to do that without starting a lot of wild rumors.”
 Alsop was a champion of Judy’s and truly tried to do what was best for her both personally and professionally.